shiningrain/DREAM/README.md

 If you want to use other datasets (e.g., Food-101 and Stanford Cars in our experiment), you can use `tensorflow_datasets` to load the dataset, refering to [this doc](https://www.tensorflow.org/datasets/api_docs/python/tfds/load).
 For the TinyImagenet dataset in our experiments, we use the loader from this [repo](https://github.com/ksachdeva/tiny-imagenet-tfds).
 The loaders of these three datasets are in the [demo.py](./DREAM/demo0.py).
-When you have downloaded the dataset, you need to assign the `data_dir` in the loader to your dataset path and choose the `data` in the 'argparse' before searching.
+When you have downloaded the dataset, you need to assign the `data_dir` in the loader `tfds.load()` to your dataset path and use `-d` to assign the data type before searching.

 ## Experiment Results